Rubus gunnianus: Uses

-The red, raspberry-looking fruit is edible; and is made up of a few drupes.
+The fruit is edible.
 A purple dye can be made from the fruit juice.
 Members of the genus Rubus are well known for their nutritional benefits of being high in vitamins and nutrients such as vitamin C, potassium, magnesium, iron and copper, while being low in sugar.

-This species is suitable for domestic cultivation, and R. gunnianus may be a good choice for people with limited space to grow plants, because it is quite small and would take up little room.
+This species is suitable for domestic cultivation and may be a good choice for people with limited space to grow plants, because it is quite small.
 It can also be grown in pots.
-R. gunnianus requires well drained moist soils, part shade to full sun, and is suitable in a variety of soil types in alpine and subalpine areas.
+It requires well-drained moist soils, part shade to full sun, and is suitable in a variety of soil types in alpine and subalpine areas.